 Please seek the advice of a doctor before using any kind of plant or fungi medicinally.
 Turkey tail mushrooms are not typically known to cause complications or counteract other medication, but it is still essential to discuss what is right for you with your doctor.
 Everybody's body is different, so approach any new kinds of plants or fungi with caution.

-Learn more about wild edibles at Alderleaf's Wild Edible & Medicinal Plants Courses
+Learn more at Alderleaf's Wild Edible & Medicinal Plants Courses.

 Disclaimer: This article is for educational purposes only.
 It is not intended as a substitute for the advice provided by your physician or other medical professional.
 If you have or suspect that you have a serious health problem, promptly contact your health care provider.
 Always consult with a health care practitioner before using any herbal remedy, especially if pregnant, nursing, or have a medical condition.
 Alderleaf Wilderness College, their owners and employees, shall not be liable for injury, damage, or loss allegedly arising from the information contained in the articles found on this website.